burnpiro/erdem.pl/content/posts/2019/2019-08-19-DOM-Events/DOM-Events.md

 </div>
 ```

-In this case, We can hook into form's `submit` and `reset` events even before they reach our form component and add/modify data on submitting/resetting the form.
+In this case, we can hook into form's `submit` and `reset` events even before they reach our form component and add/modify data on submitting/resetting the form.
 I'm not saying to implement such behavior because there are better ways to do it.

 If you want to play with events please check this sandbox
 <iframe src="https://codesandbox.io/embed/blissful-wilson-6ce25?fontsize=14" title="blissful-wilson-6ce25" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>